gekatateam/neptunus/docs/CONFIGURATION.md

 FS storage uses the file system to load, save and update pipelines:
  - **directory**: Path to the directory where the pipelines files are stored.
- - **extention**: Files with which extension to use.
-New files will be created with the specified extension, existing files with a different extension will be ignored.
+ - **extension**: File extension to use.
+New files will be created with the specified extension, and existing files with a different extension will be ignored.

 This is a default storage for the engine:
 ```toml